KaisenAmin/c_std/random/README.md

 - `void random_sample(void *array, size_t n, size_t size, size_t num_samples, void *samples)`: this function a specified number of unique random elements from an array.
 - `void random_getstate(unsigned int *state)`: this function get the current state of the random number generator.
 - `void random_setstate(const unisgned int* state)`: this function set the state of the random number generator.
+- `double random_gauss(double mean, doube stddev)`: this function generate a random float number based on the Gaussian distribution. also `stddev` is the standard deviation (sigma) of the distribution.

 ## Examples